WheteThunger/SpawnModularCar/README.md

 }
 ```

 - `CanDespawnWhileOccupied` (`true` or `false`) -- Whether to allow players to use `/mycar destroy` while their car is occupied.
-If `true`, Players in seating and flatbed modules will be safely ejected.
+If `true`, despawning a car will safely eject players from seating and flatbed modules.
 - `CanFetchWhileOccupied` (`true` or `false`) -- Whether to allow players to fetch their car while it's occupied.
-If `true`, players in seating and flatbed modules will be safely ejected if `DismountPlayersOnFetch` is `true`, else they will be teleported with the car.
+If `true`, fetchinig a car will safely eject players from seating and flatbed modules if `DismountPlayersOnFetch` is `true`, else those players will be teleported with the car.
 - `CanFetchWhileBuildingBlocked` (`true` or `false`) -- Whether to allow players to fetch their car while they are building blocked.
+Recommended to be set to `false` to avoid exploits where people use the car to get through a wall.
 - `CanSpawnWhileBuildingBlocked` (`true` or `false`) -- Whether to allow players to spawn their car while they are building blocked.
+Recommended to be set to `false` to avoid exploits where people use the car to get through a wall.
 - `Cooldowns` -- Various cooldowns for balancing.
 These were primarily implemented to prevent spamming, so they are not currently tracked across plugin reloads or server restarts, so setting them very high (e.g., hours or days) may not always work as intended.
-- `DeleteMatchingKeysFromPlayerInventoryOnDespawn` (`true` or `false`) -- Whether to delete all matching keys from the player inventory when the player uses `/mycar destroy` or when they use `/mycar load` and the lock is removed because the preset contains no seating modules.
-I recommend this be set to `true`, especially if you are allowing players to use the automatic locking feature since it spawns keys which may otherwise clutter the player's inventory.
+- `DeleteMatchingKeysFromPlayerInventoryOnDespawn` (`true` or `false`) -- Whether to delete all matching keys from the owner player's inventory when they use `/mycar destroy`.
+Also applies to when they use `/mycar load` and the lock is removed because the preset contains no cockpit modules.
+I recommend this be set to `true`, especially if you are allowing players to use the automatic locking feature since that spawns keys which may otherwise clutter the player's inventory.
 - `DismountPlayersOnFetch` (`true` or `false`) -- Whether to dismount all players from a car when it is fetched.
 Has no effect unless `CanFetchWhileOccupied` is also `true`.
 - `EnableEffects` (`true` or `false`) -- Enable audio and visual effects when spawning a car from a preset, using `/mycar fix` or `/mycar load`.
 - `MaxPresetsPerPlayer` -- The maximum number of module configuration presets each player is allowed to save.